sojiadeshina/aws-deeplens-worker-safety-project/README.md

-# Worker safety with AWS DeepLens and Amazon Rekognition
+# Worker safety with GluonCV and Amazon Rekognition (Web Cam Version)

-Use AWS DeepLens and Amazon Rekognition to build an application that helps identify if a person at a construction site is wearing the right safety gear, in this case, a hard hat.
+Use Laptop WebCam, GluonCV on MXNet and Amazon Rekognition to build an application that helps identify if a person at a construction site is wearing the right safety gear, in this case, a hard hat.

 ## Learning objectives
 In this lab you will learn the following:
-- Create and deploy an object detection project to AWS DeepLens.
+- Create and deploy an object detection project to your local device.
-- Modify the AWS DeepLens object detection inference Lambda function to detect persons and upload the frame to Amazon S3.
+- Modify object detection code so that it detect persons and upload the frame to Amazon S3.
 - Create a Lambda function to identify persons who are not wearing safety hats.
 - Analyze the results using AWS IoT , Amazon CloudWatch and a web dashboard.